awesomeDev12/alacritty/README.md

 To use a theme

-Replace *gruvbox_dark.conf* with the theme of your choice
+Replace *gruvbox_dark.yaml* with the theme of your choice

 ```
 cp ~/.config/alacritty/themes/themes/gruvbox_dark.yaml ~/.config/alacritty/theme.yaml